Elikar-KM/watcher/README.md

 ## Getting Started

-This .NET Core program will does a simple one-way sync to a remote Nextcloud / WebDAV server.
+This .NET Core program will do a simple one-way sync to a remote Nextcloud / WebDAV server.

 It will ***not*** sync deletes to the remote server (e.g. this will never send a DELETE).
 This is intentional as syncing deletes is dangerous and should not be done.
 Clients can always do a full sync later on, but syncing unintentional deletes is not recoverable.